Choose a language en

 When show_formspec is called, the formspec is sent to the client to be displayed.
 For formspecs to be useful, information needs to be returned from the client to server.
 The method for this is called formspec field submission, and for show_formspec, that submission is received using a global callback:

-minetest.register_on_player_receive_fields(function(player, formname, fields)
+core.register_on_player_receive_fields(function(player, formname, fields)

 if formname ~= "guessing:game" then